How to File Your Delaware Franchise Tax On Time

 You can learn more about the calculation methods on Delaware’s franchise tax website.

-If you want to use the assumed par value method, enter all of the stock information details into the relevant table then click “Recalculate Tax.”
+If you want to use the assumed par value method (and you probably do), enter all of the stock information details into the relevant table then click “Recalculate Tax.”

-- If you use the assumed par value method, you’ll be asked for your issued share count and your gross assets.
+- You’ll be asked for your issued share count and your gross assets.

 - For “issued shares,” provide the total number of shares the company has issued.
-It doesn’t matter how many of them have vested — you want to know the total number you’ve actually issued (you can ignore unconverted SAFEs or convertible notes here — you’re just focusing on the number of shares that have been issued).
+It doesn’t matter how many of them have vested, and you can ignore unconverted SAFEs or convertible notes here.

-- For “gross assets,” you’ll want to enter the “Total Assets” number from last year’s year-end balance sheet.
-This will most likely just be your bank balance as of 12/31, but check with your finance professional if you have any questions.
+- For “gross assets,” enter the “Total Assets” number from last year’s year-end balance sheet.
+This will most likely be your bank balance as of 12/31, but check with your bookkeeper if you have any questions.

 In the boxes that follow, enter the following information:

-- The name, address, and contact details for one of your company’s officers, such as the CEO or CFO.
+- The name, address, and contact details for one of your company’s corporate officers (probably you/your CEO).
 This is generally whoever is signing the annual franchise tax report.

 - The name, address, and contact details of everyone who’s currently on your board of directors.